PetterHopp/NVIpjsr/README.md

     library(NVIpjsr)

 `NVIpjsr` tools for retrieving, standardising, wrangling, preparing and reporting PJS data and EOS data.
-The package comprises functions previously included in NVIdb.
+NVIpjsr was created by separating out PJS-functions from NVIdb.
+Further development of and creation of new PJS-functions will take place within NVIpjsr.

 #### Further documentation